Meltable Season is coming! Get the full meltable products list.

 Step-by-Step Process for an Ecommerce Brand Audit & Roadmap

 Ever feel like your ecommerce brand is doing all the right things but not seeing the growth you expect?
-You’re not alone.
+You're not alone.
 The problem often lies in small, hidden inconsistencies that add up over time.
-A classic survey revealed a staggering gap: while 80% of CEOs thought they delivered a superior experience, only 8% of their customers agreed.
+A classic Bain & Company survey revealed a staggering gap: while 80% of CEOs thought they delivered a superior experience, only 8% of their customers agreed.
 This is where a thorough review can change everything.

-Following a step by step process for an ecommerce brand audit and roadmap helps you see your business through your customers’ eyes.
-The process involves five key phases: planning the audit, reviewing brand strategy, analyzing technical performance, evaluating user experience, and creating an actionable roadmap from your findings.
-This structured approach uncovers what’s working, what’s not, and exactly where your growth opportunities are hiding.
-Let’s walk through the entire process.
+Following a step-by-step process for an ecommerce brand audit and roadmap helps you see your business through your customers' eyes.
+The process involves six key phases: planning the audit, reviewing brand strategy, analyzing technical performance, evaluating user experience, auditing analytics and social media, and creating an actionable roadmap from your findings.
+This structured approach uncovers what's working, what's not, and exactly where your growth opportunities hide.

 Phase 1: Planning Your Audit for Success